viresh-ratnakar/exolve/README.md

 [exolve-m.js](exolve-m.js) and [exolve-m.css](exolve-m.css) at all, as they are pulled in from a GitHub-hosted website that I maintain.

-Finally, if you just use a blogging platform (such as Blogger), or if you just want to add crossword puzzles to web pages (that may have other content and may be using other scripts/CSS), you also have the "widget" option, detailed in the next subsection.
+If you just use a blogging platform (such as Blogger), or if you just want to add crossword puzzles to web pages (that may have other content and may be using other scripts/CSS), you also have the "widget" option, detailed in the next subsection.

+If you have your crossword available as a .puz or .ipuz file, you can convert it to the Exolve format using [`exolve-player.html`](#exolve-player.html).
+Or, you can serve it using [`Exolve Embedder`](#exolve-embedder).
+Or, you

 ### Exolve widget